GoogleCloudPlatform/cloud-opensource-java/library-best-practices/JLBP-8.md

 per the rules of unstable functionality, explained in [JLBP-3](JLBP-3.md)).
 If such breakages can cause widespread pain, the unstable features can become "common-law GA."
-The preferable path is to promote such widely-used unstable libraries and features to stability, even if the functionality is not complete, because stability is not about completeness, it is about guarantees to not break users frequently or without warning.
+The preferable path is to promote such widely-used unstable libraries and features to stability, even if the functionality is not complete.
+Stability is not about completeness but about guarantees not to break users' code frequently.

 If the surface needs to change before it stabilized, follow the process in [JLBP-7](JLBP-7.md) to minimize disruption to the ecosystem (TL;DR: Mark the old